Bluedagger21/the-first-fantasy/FirstFantasy/README.txt

 To Run:

+Windows Only:
 Execute TheFirstFantasy.exe within the dist directory.

+Any OS with Python 2.7.3:
-or (if python2.7 is installed on your system) change into the src folder and type python main.py
+Change directory into the src folder and type the command: python main.py

 To Build: